nkarasiak/MuseoToolBox/CONTRIBUTING.rst

 Tests and documentation
 +++++++++++++++++++++++
 You should document your code clearly with `numpy style documentation`_.
-You may also want to write sphinx_ documentation / examples in docs_ or the notebooks_ to demonstrate large-scale functionality.

 You should add tests.
 For simple things, these can be `doctests <https://docs.python.org/3/library/doctest.html>`_ in the code.
 For more elaborate functionality, put unit tests in test.